NethServer/nethsecurity-docs/remote_access.rst

   rule and click the :guilabel:`Edit` button.
 In the ``Source address`` field, enter the IP addresses or network CIDRs from which you want to allow access to the NethSecurity UI.

-  For example, to allow access only from your home network, you could enter the IP range 192.168.1.0/24 Only allow access from trusted IP addresses or networks.
+  For example, to allow access only from your home network, you could enter the 192.168.1.0/24 network.
+  Only allow access from trusted IP addresses or networks.
 Leaving this field blank will allow anyone on the internet to access the NethSecurity UI.

 Additional security measures: